 Staff who may initially have concerns about a child in the setting will inform the SENCO.
 Staff will then observe the child regularly to gather evidence for possible future discussions with parents or outside agencies.

-Our settings Special Educational Needs Co-ordinators and deputies are:
+Information regarding settings Special Educational Needs Co-ordinators and deputies is displayed at each setting.